AdobeDocs/commerce-admin.en/help/b2b/account-company-manage.md

 >[!VIDEO](https://video.tv.adobe.com/v/344447?quality=12)

+## Company management

+After a company is created, Admin users with appropriate permissions can use the [!UICONTROL Company Hierarchy] section to build a parent company organization by editing the designated parent company and assigning related companies.

+If a company has been added to a hierarchy, the [!UICONTROL Company Hierarchy] grid displays the parent company and all assigned companies in the grid.

+See [Company Management](manage-companies.md) for more information.

 ## Company options and columns

 The following sections provide a reference for the available actions, options, and displayed information available for managing company accounts.